Rashmina2000/BMI_Calculator_flutter-app/README.md

 <img src="https://github.com/user-attachments/assets/77afff9b-c6a5-4578-8fa6-0c47e13a930a" width="250"><br><br>

-BMI Calculator is a simple --.
+BMI Calculator is a smooth and intuitive mobile application built using Flutter.
+This app allows users to calculate their Body Mass Index (BMI) and provides a beautiful and responsive user interface to enhance the user experience.
 <br><br>

 ## Built With